 The workout possibilities are endless and easy to access from the comfort of your own home via YouTube.

 This means you no longer have to get dressed to go to the gym which is great if you’re still uncomfortable about your postpartum body.

+I choose an exercise video on YouTube from either GlowBodyPT or BodyFit by Amy.
 They both have mommy-friendly workouts for any stage of pregnancy and postpartum.

 Exercising is also beneficial if you’re battling any form of depression.
 Like I mentioned before, I struggled with baby blues and I’m positive working out helped me not have postpartum depression.